 2) The Church's identity and mission in Jesus Christ.
 The "mobility instinct" implied in Acts 1: 8 goes beyond all boundaries in conjunction with missionary purpose, and the universal church transcends the boundaries of local churches in all ages and spaces.
 Through prayer for the disciples of John 17: 11-21, we can realize that the scattering of the Church is the intent of Jesus.

 3) The union of the scattered ones at the end (Eschatology).
-The kingdom of God is present and all Christians are heavenly citizens, but in this land they live as witnesses as 'pilgrims with purpose'. t the end all the people scattered before the throne of the Lamb are gathered together (Rev 7: 9-10).
+The kingdom of God is present and all Christians are heavenly citizens, but in this land they live as witnesses as 'pilgrims with purpose'.
+And at the end all the people scattered before the throne of the Lamb are gathered together (Rev 7: 9-10).

 4) Cosmic conflict and spiritual warfare.
 When disciples were scattered for the preaching of the gospel, Jesus gave them the ability to overcome the power of darkness (Luke 9: 1-2).
 The apostle Paul says that all Christians participate in universal conflict and spiritual warfare.
-(Ephesians 6:12) Among immigrants, the abuse of women and children human and sex industr is a prime example of spiritual warfare.
+(Ephesians 6:12) Amongst immigrants, the abuse of women and children through human trafficking and the sex industry is a prime example of spiritual warfare.
 Christians in the diaspora situation are exposed to spiritual warfare, and for the expansion of the kingdom of God.
 We must firmly believe that the initiative of this war is with God, and at the same time we must bear all the training necessary for spiritual growth.

 5) Scripture as a mission manual.
 The Bible is the final authority manual for world mission.
 It includes progressive redemption, the history of the early church, the progress of the gospel, and the apostolic ministry so that the theology and missiological considerations of the phenomenon of the diaspora should be based on the Bible and its principles.